Two hours later, the soldiers were ordered to line up.

 Zobid's voice broke the tension.

-"You rest today.
+"Rest today.
 Training begins tomorrow.
-Then we'll see your true strength."
+Then we will see your true strength."

 Zobid's thoughts churned.

-The Jogan warriors passed through the camp, settling in.
+The Jogan warriors passed through the camp and began settling in.

-The air grew heavier, warmer—their presence seemed to bend the wind itself.
+The air grew heavier and warmer — their presence seemed to bend the wind itself.

 Noa's chest tightened.

-Later, as the Jogan warriors divided into groups, Noa watched closely.
+Later, once the Jogan warriors had divided into groups, Noa watched them closely.

-Each movement carried weight—every step pulsed with raw power.
+Every movement carried weight — every step pulsed with raw power.

-"They are not like us… born of another world.
+"They are not like us… they come from an entirely different world.
 Did the Jogans send their elites?
 But why?"

 Noa said nothing.

-The warrior laughed, pressing his hand down hard on Noa's shoulder—not gently, but with enough force to crush him.
+The warrior laughed and pressed his hand down hard on Noa's shoulder — not gently, but with enough force to crush him.

-Heat spread through Noa's body, yet he remained still, unyielding.
+Heat spread through Noa's body, yet he remained completely still, unyielding.

 The others fell silent, watching.